 The British-born editor has described her new role as artistic director as “an extension of what I am doing now, but with a broader scope.”
 The New York Times described it as an “in-house consultant for troubled or dated magazines,” the advice of which “can be sought, or delivered.”

 In R.J.
 Cutler’s documentary The September Issue, Wintour said “Growing up in London in the Sixties you would have to be walking round with Irving Penn’s sack on your head to not realise that something extraordinary was happening in fashion.
 The look of the girl then and everything that was going on then, the pill and the emancipation of women and the end of the class system, just sort of seeing that revolution go on made me love [fashion] from an early age.”
 Wintour, already equipped with what would become her trademark bob, took a job at Biba, the London store before completing a training programme at Harrods.
 Soon after, following a stint gaining experience at magazine Oz, Wintour took a role at Harper’s & Queen.

 Wintour is a trustee of the New York Metropolitan Museum; her involvement turned the museum’s annual gala into one of the most high profile events of the year.
+The costume department of the museum was renamed the Anna Wintour Costume Institute in 2014.
 In addition, she is a staunch supporter of the Democratic Party and has raised funds for both Hillary Clinton’s and Barack Obama’s presidential bids.
-Wintour has two children and is in a relationship with Shelby Bryan, a Texan businessman.
+Wintour has two children lives in New York.